 Remember that in 1951 there was no California statute yet limiting the value of American prisoner of war claims to just the value of their forced labor.
-They clearly had tort claims for battery, torture, and intentional infliction of emotional distress of the worst sort.
-These are tort claims easily justifying punitive damages which could have resulted in the bankruptcy of the Japanese companies involved.
+To the degree that they had existing claims for battery, torture, and intentional infliction of emotional distress of the worst sort, those claims would easily justify punitive damages, and such punitive damages could have resulted in the bankruptcy of the Japanese companies involved.

 We need only contemplate the enormity of the sacrifices of the plaintiffs in this case to recognize what would have happened if an American jury had one of the Japanese corporate defendants in front of it and was not limited to just the value of the forced labor.
 What had the Senate Foreign Relations Committee report said?
-Insistence on paying reparations "in any proportion commensurate" the claims would wreck Japan's economy.
+Insistence on paying reparations "in any proportion commensurate" with those claims would wreck Japan's economy.